How to Get Customer Feedback: 7 Effective Tips

 Here are some approaches you can take with your customer feedback:

-- Messenger: You can turn surveys with high open and response rates into conversations
+- Messenger: You can turn surveys with high open and response rates into conversations, which can lead to increased customer satisfaction

 - SMS: You can send a simple text asking for feedback and include a link to Messenger or landing page